 She has worked with landowners and developers of commercial, industrial, residential and agricultural property, including wine growers, wineries and related businesses; shopping center owners; hotel/resort owners; educational institutions; public agencies; and hospitals and other medical facilities.

 Patricia has presented and written extensively on land use-related topics.
-She is one of two authors of a national land use publication, "State & Local Government Land Use Liability" (Thomson West)
+She is one of two authors of a national land use publication, "State & Local Government Land Use Liability" (West Group)